-A student can request a section transfer by emailing their current instructor, who will submit the request to the Admissions Office.
+You can request a section transfer by emailing your current instructor, who will submit the request to the Admissions Office.
 Consent must be granted by the new instructor for the new class and may involve instructor-to-instructor transfer of grade records.